ericelliott/rtype/README.md

 ```

 Many builtin types are named after JavaScript constructors.
 Many syntax highlighters will make the types stand out when the signature is rendered in the docs.
-These are reserved types; hence they can't be overshadowed.

 #### The `Any` Type